Court system of Canada: Provincial and territorial appellate courts

 Each of these appellate courts is the highest court of its respective province or territory.
 The chief justice of each province or territory's court of appeal is styled the province or territory's chief justice.

 Provincial and territorial superior trial courts

-The superior trial courts of the provinces and territories are the courts of first instance for divorce petitions, civil lawsuits involving claims greater than small claims, and criminal prosecutions for some indictable offences.
-They also hear appeals from the lower trial court and perform judicial review of decisions of administrative agencies such as labour relations boards, human rights tribunals and licensing authorities.
-As the primary courts responsible for the interpretation of civil (provincial) law, they play a significant role in the establishment and interpretation of legal precedent.
+The superior trial courts of the provinces and territories have inherent jurisdiction over civil and criminal matters, except where that jurisdiction is limited by statute.
+Though statutes grant authority over small claims, some family claims, and almost all criminal matters to provincial courts, the superior trial courts remain the courts of first instance for divorce petitions, any civil claims, and criminal prosecutions for some indictable offences.
+They also hear appeals from the lower trial court and decide upon petitions for judicial review of decisions of administrative agencies such as labour relations boards, human rights tribunals and licensing authorities.
+Superior trial court judges establish and interpret legal precedents in civil and criminal law.
 The judges sitting on these courts, like those of the appellate courts, are appointed and paid by the federal government.